 Chase Freedom will still offer an unlimited and automatic 1% cash back on all other purchases, as well as after the $1500 quarterly category cap has been met.
 Your rewards won’t expire, and there’s no minimum redemption value.

-For more information on Chase Freedom bonus categories and how to activate starting March 15, click here.
+For more information on Chase Freedom bonus categories, click here.

 Chase Freedom card benefits